Coarse-Grid Selection Using Simulated Annealing: Conclusions and future work

 The main drawback of this approach is the high computational cost of simulated annealing.
 For example, computing a single coarse grid for a $32\times 32$ mesh with \num{200000} SA steps per DoF required around 2.5 hours on a modern workstation, primarily for evaluating the fitness functional in the optimization, with expected scaling in problem size and number of SA steps per DoF.
 Two key questions that this raises are whether the fitness functional can be approximated in a more efficient manner (e.g., using a value neural network) and whether other optimization techniques that rely on fewer samplings of the fitness functional can be applied.
 Both of these are topics of our current research.

-This research also exposes a known weakness of the AMGr methodology (and, to our knowledge, one of all AMG-like algorithms with guarantees on convergence rates) when applied to problems that are not diagonally dominant (such as finite-element discretizations of anisotropic diffusion equations).
+This research also exposes a known weakness of the AMGr methodology (and, to our knowledge, one of all AMG-like algorithms with guarantees on convergence rates) when applied to problems that are not diagonally dominant (such as finite-element discretization of anisotropic diffusion equations).
 Another current research direction is identifying whether the diagonal choice of $D_{\ssff}$ can be generalized to yield better convergence (while retaining a guaranteed convergence rate), and whether such changes can be accommodated within the optimization problems solved here.
+Preliminary results in this direction are presented in~\cite{TZaman_etal_2022a}.